 Proximate cause exists when:

-the plaintiff’s injury was the natural and probable result of the defendant’s breach of duty, and
+your injury was the natural and probable result of the defendant’s breach of duty, and

-But if the plaintiff contends that there may have been more than one cause of the plaintiff’s injury, then the court switches from the “but for” test to the “substantial factor test“: There is proximate cause if the defendant’s wrongful act was a “substantial factor” in bringing about the plaintiff’s injury.
+Though if there may have been more than one cause of your injury, then the court switches from the “but for” test to the “substantial factor test“: There is proximate cause if the defendant’s wrongful act was a “substantial factor” in bringing about your injury.6

 Example: Ben is driving drunk and has propane in his trunk.
 Ben hits a cyclist, causing the propane to explode and burn the cyclist.
 Although the propane was the cause of the burns, Ben’s drunk driving was still a substantial factor in setting into motion the events that caused the burn.
 Therefore, Ben’s drunk driving was a proximate cause of the cyclist’s injuries.

-Proximate cause versus actual causes
+Proximate cause versus actual cause

-In order to prevail in a negligence claim, the plaintiff has to prove both
+In order to prevail in a negligence claim, you have to prove both

-For example, if a car strikes a pedestrian, the driver’s actions constitute the actual cause of the accident.
+For example, if a car strikes a pedestrian, the driver’s actions constitute the actual cause of the accident.7

 How do I prove proximate causation?

-For example, if someone was injured in a slip-and-fall accident in a casino, valuable evidence for proving proximate causation would include:
+For example, if you were injured in a slip-and-fall accident in a casino, valuable evidence for proving proximate causation would include: